China confronts U.S. envoy over cyber-spying accusations

 The angry reaction from Beijing is likely to be the first major test for Baucus, who arrived in Beijing in March, as he seeks to balance U.S. interests with the desire for more economic cooperation with China.

 China is the United States' biggest foreign creditor.
-As of February, China held $1.27 trillion in U.S. Treasury bonds, according to Treasury Department data.
+As of February, China held $1.27 trillion (75.4 billion pounds) in U.S. Treasury bonds, according to Treasury Department data.

 "If the case is not withdrawn, I expect the Chinese government to retaliate," said Jin Canrong, associate dean of the School of International Studies at Renmin University in Beijing.